tomorrowdevs-projects/programming-basics-variables/projects/008-dog-years/README.md

+---
+runme:
+  id: 01HSNA3Y9BYJN8R9VTKYJ39R72
+  version: v3
+---

 # DOG YEARS

 It is commonly said that one human year is equivalent to 7 dog years.
 However, this simple conversion fails to recognize that dogs reach adulthood in approximately two years.

 As a result, some people believe that it is better to **count each of the first two human years as 10.5 dog years**, and then **count each additional human year as 4 dog years.**

 Write a program that implements the conversion from human years to dog years described in the previous paragraph.
 Ensure that your program works correctly for:

 - conversions of less than two human years
 - conversions of two or more human years

 Your program should display an appropriate error message if the user enters a negative number.

 Example:
 48 human years = 205.0 dog year

 # Documentation